Longeing: Halter

 A halter is used for basic exercise when a longeing cavesson or a bridle is not available.
 It offers very little control, less finesse, and does not give signals as clearly.
 When used with a bridle, the halter is placed on over the bridle.
 This sometimes is done when warming up a horse just prior to competition.
 The longe line is attached to the inside side ring of the halter noseband on a flat web halter, not the ring under the jaw.
 If it is attached under the jaw, not only is the halter apt to twist and slip out of place, possibly rubbing the horse in the eye and risking injury, but if the horse is disobedient, the handler has virtually no lateral leverage or control.
 Some rope halters have knots placed on the noseband and crownpiece that may apply some additional pressure if a longe line is placed under the jaw, which is the only place possible on a rope halter.

 Protective boots or bandages

 Horses' legs are often protected while longeing, as they are more likely to interfere when on a circle.
-Both bell boots and "brushing" or "splint" boots are often put on the front legs.
+Both bell boots and brushing boots are often put on the front legs.
 Brushing boots are sometimes on the hind legs as well.
-Polo wraps are sometimes used instead of brushing boots.
+Leg wraps are sometimes used instead of brushing boots.